basho-labs/little_riak_book/en/02-concepts.md

 **Replication** is the act of duplicating data across multiple servers.
 Riak replicates by default.

 The obvious benefit of replication is that if one node goes down, nodes that contain replicated data remain available to serve requests.
-In other words, the system remains highly available.
+In other words, the system remains *available*.

 For example, imagine you have a list of country keys, whose values contain those countries' capitals.
 If all you do is replicate that data to 2 servers, you would have 2 duplicate databases.